|

 Further information has been given to me by fellow MOTHs and various other members of the public who have kindly passed on their information.

+Parker was a former seaman in the Royal Navy, a merchant seaman and a painter; he was also at this time a prominent general dealer and owner of a music saloon in Klipdrift.
+After a British magistrate had been sent to Klipdrift as well as the aftermath of a very bad flood in December 1870, a lot of diggers moved to the dry diggings at what later became Kimberly.
+Here Parker opened another store and music saloon.
 Parker moved from the Diamond Fields to Lydenburg, where he opened the Masonic Hotel.
 He was also elected to the Transvaal Republic Volksraad (equivalent to the House of Assembly) as the representative for Lydenburg.
 Stafford Parker then moved to Kaapsehoop where he established himself as an auctioneer and a claim agent.
 His appearance was always dignified and well dressed recognizable by his white top hat and in keeping with the image of a former president.
 When the Barrett brothers, Benjamin and Charles bought the farm Berlyn and exercised their concession rights, Parker along with most of the other diggers and storekeepers at Kaapsehoop left for Barberton.
+After the Barberton gold boom he eventually settled in Johannesburg where he died 15 March 1915.

 I have had the privilege to meet Stafford Parker's great grandson Bill Ashton of Nelspruit.